Responses to infractions vary, but we expect you to understand that you are accountable for your actions.

-(Students facing a DC may identify up to one student member of the pool whom they wish to exclude from selection.)
+(Students facing a DC may identify one student member of the pool whom they wish to exclude from selection.)

 The Dean of Students votes only in the case of a tie.
 A student’s advisor, though present throughout the hearing and deliberations, does not vote.
 Any student appearing before the Committee has the option of selecting a community member to serve as his or her advocate during the hearing.
 After the Committee has established the facts, the student and advocate leave the hearing.
 Based upon clear and convincing evidence, and by majority vote, the Committee decides whether a major school rule has been broken.
 If so, the Committee then, again by majority vote, formulates a disciplinary response for consideration by the Dean of Students.

 The Head of School and/or the Dean of Students may alter this procedure and the constitution of the Committee when practical considerations – such as privacy, safety, or logistics – interfere.

 When faculty members suspect academic dishonesty, regardless of degree and/or nature, they must report it to their department chairs.
 If teacher and chair agree that a violation has occurred, the teacher informs the Academic Dean.
 The Academic Dean, at his discretion, may convene an Academic Honor Committee to consider the allegation and to hear the explanation of the student in question.
 The Academic Honor Committee is composed of:

 - The Academic Dean, who chairs the committee

 - The Director of Studies, who presents the case